-Conditions over the noted laneway with the existing massing are predicted to be suitable for sitting throughout the year, with an isolated region suitable for standing during the winter and spring.
+Conditions over the sidewalks along Sandcastle Drive with the existing massing are predicted to be suitable for sitting during the summer, becoming suitable for a mix of sitting and standing throughout the remainder of the year.
 While the introduction of the proposed development produces windier conditions in comparison to existing conditions, wind comfort conditions are nevertheless considered acceptable.